-The Fenway Institute conducts policy research on issues affecting LGBT health, HIV policy, hepatitis, sexually transmitted infections, tuberculosis, and other issues.
+The Fenway Institute conducts policy research on issues affecting LGBT health, HIV policy, hepatitis, sexually transmitted infections, and other issues.
 We also address the social determinants of health, which the World Health Organization defines as “the circumstances in which people are born, grow up, live, work, and age, as well as the systems put in place to deal with illness.”

 We conduct research on issues affecting LGBT youth and LGBT elders, and on policies affecting LGBT people involved with the corrections system.
 Health policy research is disseminated to policy makers, health care and service providers, advocates, researchers and others through a variety of means, including:

 - Public comment to the Office of the National Coordinator of Health Information Technology calling for inclusion of sexual orientation, gender identity, and intersex data in the US Core Data for Interoperability, Version 2